wp-plugins/simple-page-to-sidebar/readme.txt

 == Description ==

 Simple Page to Sidebar is a plugin that adds a widget which enables you to display any page content in your sidebars.
 Just choose any page using the dropdown in the widget area.
-Also unpublished or private page content can be shown.
+Also unpublished or private pages content can be shown.

-=Features=
+= Features =

 * No posts, *just pages*.
 * Internationalized for *english and german*.